Busy as Bees: A lineup of the Spanish Royal Siblings’ recent outings

 Infanta Cristina should have something happy to look forward to soon, as her family is bound to move to Washington, D.C., where Iñaki has accepted a job for the US branch of Telefonica.Filed under Spanish Royals

-Tagged Audience, Felipe VI, Funeral, Iñaki Urdangarín, Infanta Cristina, Infanta Elena, Panama, Paralympics, President Martinelli, Queen Letizia, Sport.
+Tagged Audience, Felipe VI of Spain, Funeral, Iñaki Urdangarín, Infanta Cristina of Spain, Infanta Elena Duchess of Lugo, Panama, Paralympics, President Martinelli of Panama, Queen Letizia of Spain, Sport.